bbennett905/GLRenderer/README.md

 * [GLIntercept](https://github.com/dtrebilco/glintercept) ([License](https://github.com/dtrebilco/glintercept/blob/master/Docs/license.txt)) - Extremely useful for debugging OpenGL errors and memory leaks (can be found in /glintercept/ directory)
 * [VLD](https://vld.codeplex.com/) ([License](https://vld.codeplex.com/SourceControl/latest#COPYING.txt)) - Automatically identifies memory leaks on application shutdown (not included)

 # More Information #
 ### Shaders ###

 * default.vert: A basic vertex shader
-* default.frag: A basic fragment shader, uses Blinn-Phong lighting
-* cooktorrance.frag: Another fragment shader, instead using Cook-Torrance lighting
+* cooktorrance.frag: A typical fragment shader using a physically based shading model
 * default_unlit.vert: Similar to default.vert, but intended to be used with default_unlit.frag
 * detault_unlit.frag: Similar to default.frag, except does not take lights (used for UI)
 * skybox.vert/frag: Intended for a skybox